Generalizing matrix representations to fully heterochronous ranked tree shapes: Preliminaries

 Throughout this section, we suppose $T$ is a ranked tree shape with $n$ leaves.
 Note $T$ has $n-1$ internal nodes.
 We label the nodes of $T$ by their ordering and call this label the \emph{rank} of a node.
 As a convention for the isochronous case, we label the leaves with the common rank $n-1$ (distinct ranks are provided for leaves in the fully heterochronous case).
 The root has rank 0.

 The \textbf{F}-matrix associated to $T$ is a lower triangular matrix $F$, where the size of the matrix is $(n-1)\times(n-1)$ in the isochronous case and $(2n-2)\times(2n-2)$ in the fully heterochronous case.

-The entry $F_{i,j}$, for $0\leq j \leq i$, is defined as the number of edges from nodes $v$ to nodes $w$, where the rank of $v$ is at most $j$ and the rank of $w$ is larger than $i$.
+\begin{defn} The entry $F_{i,j}$, for $0\leq j \leq i$, is defined as the number of edges from nodes $v$ to nodes $w$, where the rank of $v$ is at most $j$ and the rank of $w$ is larger than $i$. \end{defn}

 The associated \textbf{D} and \textbf{E}-matrices are also lower triangular matrices and of the same size as the \textbf{F}-matrix.
 The entry $D_{i,j}$ is defined as the number of edges descending from the node with rank $j$ to nodes with rank larger than $i$.
 The entry $E_{i,j}$ is defined as the number of edges from the node with rank $j$ to the node(s) with rank $i+1$.

+For a description of these matrices in line with their introduction in \cite{Kim2020-ip, Samyak2024-yo}, we view $T$ as describing a branching and sampling process of lineages over time.
+A coalescent or branching event corresponds to an internal node in $T$, while a sampling event corresponds to a leaf in $T$.
+As in previous literature, we take the approach that time moves in the direction of leaf to root (for instance, one might think of the time units being in millions of years ago).
+In the isochronous case, we take real numbers $u_0>u_1>\dotsb>u_{n-1}=0$ and say the event for the node(s) with rank $i$ occurs exactly at time $u_i$.
+In the fully heterochronous case we instead take real numbers $u_0>u_1>\dotsb>u_{2n-2}$, as there are more ranked nodes in this case.
+No event occurs in any time interval $(u_i,u_{i+1})$.
+Exactly one event occurs at each time $u_i$, except for time $u_{n-1}$ in the isochronous case.

+In this setting, entry $(i,j)$ of the \textbf{F}-matrix is the number of lineages present for the entire time interval $(u_{i+1},u_j)$.
+A lineage is present for a time interval if the lineage appeared at or before the event time $u_j$ and neither bifurcates nor is sampled before the event time $u_{i+1}$.
+Similarly, the $(i,j)$ entry of the \textbf{D}-matrix is the number of direct descendants of the lineage appearing at time $u_j$ that are extant at least until time $u_{i+1}$.
+Lastly, the $(i,j)$ entry of the \textbf{E}-matrix is the number of direct descendants of the lineage appearing at time $u_j$ that are sampled at time $u_{i+1}$.

 \begin{example} Consider the following fully heterochronous ranked tree shape on three leaves:

 The associated matrices are: